 Airport Lounges – Reviews

-We’re always in lounges.
-When we travel, it’s the first thing we do after security.
-So we’ve taken it upon ourselves to give you an idea about what the lounge experience is like at the airports we’ve been to.
+We’re always in airport lounges.
+So when we travel, it’s the first thing we do after security.
+We’ve taken it upon ourselves to give you an idea about what the lounge experience is like at the airports we’ve been to.

 Before you do that though, read our post, “Is Airport Lounge Access Worth the Cost?”
 It’ll give you a better idea about the cost/benefits of getting a credit card with lounge access or a Priority Pass.